zli117/Orbit/README.md

 **Plan at every level.** Set yearly objectives, break them into monthly key results, plan weekly initiatives, and track daily tasks with a built-in time tracker.
 Everything rolls up — completing today's work moves the needle on this year's goals.

-**Query anything.** Write JavaScript against your own life data — tasks, metrics, sleep patterns, activity levels, objective scores — in a sandboxed code editor with full autocomplete.
+**Query anything.** Write JavaScript against your own life data — tasks, metrics, sleep patterns, activity levels, objective scores — in a sandboxed code editor.
 Render results as markdown, tables, or interactive charts.
 Use queries to power dashboard widgets and automatically score key results.

 **Let AI write the code.** Don't know where to start?
 Describe what you want to see in plain English, and the AI assistant generates the query for you.
 Supports Claude, GPT, Gemini, local models via Ollama, and any OpenRouter provider.